 This request has resulted in The Possum Skin Pedagogy Professional Learning Project which has been funded by The Association of Graduates in Early Childhood Studies (AGECS), coordinated and lead by AAPEC under the direction of Dr Sue Lopez-Atkinson.

-Relationship with FKA Childrens' Services
+Relationship with fka Childrens' Services

-The Board of FKA Childrens' Services is committed to working in solidarity with AAPEC.
+The Board of fka Childrens' Services is committed to working in solidarity with AAPEC.

-fkaCS President, Denise Rundle, is a member of AAPEC and contributes her expertise, as an experienced Kindergarten Teacher with strong connections to the local Aboriginal community.
+Former fkaCS President, Denise Rundle, is a member of AAPEC and contributes her expertise as an experienced Kindergarten Teacher with strong connections to the local Aboriginal community.
 She has presented at Professional Learning opportunities and, alongside the staff team, opened Boroondara Kindergarten after hours as a demonstration model of good practice.

 fkaCS Executive Director, Melodie Davies, also attends meetings and fkaCS provides in-kind administrative support including registration and booking procedures for participants, some desktop publishing and word processing of resources and handouts for no fee.